 And All that ruckus seen from below will usually trigger a trout to take a closer look.

 Other emerging insects such as an isonychia tend to crawl out on to the rocks to transform, but even so.. they still have to get there!
 So this pattern with a white stripe is another option.

-Many emergers I have fished work just fine with out the extra movement from a wiggle shank tail.
-But every so often they do stop working.. and this may be just what changes that.
+Many emergers I have fished work fine with out the extra movement from a wiggle shank tail.
+But every so often when they do stop working.. this may be just what triggers that missing strike.

 Other mayflies dont emerge at all.
 They get to the surface film and thats as far as they go.

 and While floating along in the current at the top of the water, a trout nabs them.

 Either way, they’re lunch!
 Or dinner depending on what time you’re fishing.
 I look forward to experimenting and fishing with these more and hope this post inspires you to tie something a little different!